MeetMangrove/playbook/02-rules/05-membership.html.md

 **Trial period**

 When someone joins Mangrove, he/she starts a trial period of 3 months.
-The goal is to see if they fit the organiztion.
-This work both ways \(the new member might not feel good inside the organisation for example\).
+The goal is to see if they fit the organization.
+This works both ways \(the new member might not feel good inside the organization for example\).

 Every new member gets to choose 2 mentors.
 Mentors provide the help needed on a personal level \(Mangrove integration, mood\) & on a professional level \(projects & revenue\).